TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 contexts in which it can be used (i.e. templates and TSconfig).

-If the concept of TypoScript itself is not clear, please read the appendix "What is TypoScript?".
+If the concept of TypoScript itself is not clear, please read the appendix ":ref:`What is TypoScript? <what-is-typoscript>`".
 Otherwise feel free to ignore it.

 .. _what-s-new: